Backpacker, Flashpacker, Or Gap-Packer?

 Lately I’ve been hearing the term “flashpacker.”
 The third time I heard the word, I had to look it up.
 Wikipedia defines flashpacker as follows:

 “Flashpacking refers to affluent backpackers.
 Whereas backpacking is traditionally associated with budget travel and destinations that are relatively cheap, flashpacking … has been defined simply as backpacking with a bigger budget.
 A simple definition … can be thought of as backpacking with flash, or style.
 One school of thought defines the flashpacker as a rapidly growing segment of travelers who adhere to a modest accommodation and meal budget, while spending freely, even excessively, for activities at their chosen destination.
-Flashpackers have been further defined as tech-savvy adventurers who often prefer to travel with a cell phone, digital camera, iPod and a laptop, although none of these is required in order to be a flashpacker.
+A flashpacker has been further defined as tech-savvy adventurers who often prefer to travel with a cell phone, digital camera, iPod and a laptop, although none of these is required in order to be a flashpacker.
 The term also reflects a growing number of travelers who are forsaking traditional organized travel, venturing to destinations once the reserve of more adventurous backpackers, and the increasing number of individuals who leave well paid jobs or take ‘career breaks’, using the time to travel independently, but with greater comfort and many of the gadgets they are accustomed to at home.”

 Who knew?
 All along I thought I was a backpacker; come to find out I’m really a flashpacker.